Thailand/Laos/Cambodia

 Afternoon:

-We arrive in Chiang Mai in the late afternoon with time to rest after checking in.
-We then transfer to a local family's home for a traditional dinner.
+We’ll arrive in Chiang Mai in the late afternoon with down time to rest after checking in.
+Later, we will transfer to a local family’s home for a traditional dinner.

 Dinner:

-At a family's home.
-Experience a traditional Northern Thai Kantoke dinner.
+At a family’s home, we’ll experience a traditional Northern Thai Kantoke dinner.

 Evening: